chairfull/my_lora_workflow/README.md

 High quality image **!=** big image.
 A high quality is one where if you zoom in you see details like skin pores, eye flecks, fabric threads.

+If you zoom in and it looks blurry, that image is someones crummy upscale.
+Using too many of those images in training will give the model a cartoon airbrush look.

 ### Finding images

 #### (Optional) Chrome extensions